Email FacebookTwitterMenu burgerClose thin

 Types of Trusts

-• Revocable living trust: A revocable living trust allows you to retain control of the assets during your lifetime and make changes at any time.
-After your death, the trust becomes irrevocable, and the assets are distributed according to your instructions.
-This type of trust offers flexibility and privacy, helping your estate avoid the delays and costs of probate while giving you the freedom to modify terms as circumstances change.
+• Revocable living trust: A revocable living trust offers flexibility.
+It allows you to retain control of the assets during your lifetime and make changes at any time.
+After your death, the trust becomes irrevocable, and it distributes the assets according to your instructions.
+This helps your estate avoid the costly probate process and gives you freedom to change terms as needed.

 Click Your State to Get Matched With Financial Advisors That Serve Your Area